- About us

-DIANNA work at Pannel Croft Village across 2017 focused on working mainly with residents and dance was a means to encourage the over 50s to get active, improve health and well-being.
-Costume making sessions were also popular, encouraging residents to improve dexterity, hand eye coordination, plan and create their own designs.
-Through word of mouth, the wider community; visitors, people living in the local vicinity and neighbourhoods, family and friends now want to take part and it is here we see there is the impetus and opportunity to develop Venture.
+Our DIANNA project featured work at Pannel Croft (over 55’s) Retirement Village throughout 2017.
+We focused on working with residents and used dance as a means to encourage the over 50s to get active and to improve their health and well-being.
+As well as the dance workshops, costume making sessions were also popular, encouraging residents to improve dexterity and hand/eye coordination and the skills to plan and create their own designs.
+Growing through word of mouth, the project extended to involve the wider community; visitors, people living in the local vicinity and neighbourhoods, family and friends.

 Contact us to book a workshop or to find out more information.